niklasekstrom/a314-1000-gateware/README.md

 [https://www.efinixinc.com/products-efinity.html](https://www.efinixinc.com/products-efinity.html).
 The compiled binary files are available in the release for this repository.

-The Python script [hextobin.py](hextobin.py) is used to convert the output from Efinity, which is in hex format, to a binary format that is used by the programming software.

 ## Programming

 The programming is done from the Raspberry Pi on the A314-1000 board.